emily-flambe/emily-flambe/README.md

 "Dead Internet Theory" states that the internet increasingly consists of AIs interacting with each other, leading us towards a technological event horizon in which all content and interactions are no more than a never-ending cycle of recursively generated AI slop.
 What would that actually be like?
 Let's find out!

 Dead Internet is a game and/or simulation and/or work of performance art in which the user creates AI personas, or rules that generate AI personas, and then unleashes them onto a (fictional!) online message board.
-For bonus points, this project would make the message board publicly accessible, enabling both IRL bots and IRL humans to join in the fun.
+For bonus points, this project would make the message board publicly accessible (no longer fictional!), enabling both IRL bots and IRL humans to join in the fun.
 Neat!

 ### Me-search